-Authorities: 1 dead after tornado hits western Minnesota
+Authorities: 1 dead after tornadoes hit western Minnesota

 DALTON, Minn.
-(AP) — A powerful tornado damaged farms and left one person dead in western Minnesota as severe storms moved across parts of the Midwest, authorities said.
+(AP) — Two powerful tornadoes damaged farms, left one person dead and at least one other injured in western Minnesota as severe storms moved across parts of the Midwest, authorities said.

-The tornado struck at 5:30 p.m. near Dalton.
+The National Weather Service told the Otter Tail County sheriff’s office that two tornadoes touched down near Dalton between 5:10 and 5:30 p.m.
+Wednesday, said sheriff’s spokeswoman Shannon Terry.
+One left a 6- to 9-mile (10- to 14-kilometer) trail of damage as it roared northeast.

 Three farmsteads were hit, and one of those farmhouses was flattened, said meteorologist Vince Godon with the National Weather Service in Grand Forks, North Dakota.

 Two people were taken to a hospital, according to Otter Tail County Sheriff Barry Fitzgibbons.
 Their conditions were unknown.
 The county later said in Twitter and Facebook posts that one fatality was confirmed.